Why Do Cats Lick and Chew Plastic? – 9 Reasons for This Odd Behavior

 We’re finally getting to the odd eating habits that cats get sometimes.

-To make it clear, it is perfectly normal for a cat to have a close relationship with its bag, to lick it, to stretch on it, to play with it, to cuddle it, but it is most certainly not normal for a cat to eat a bag.
-If the bag tastes like fish or meat, then some nibbling might be expected, but when cats actually bite into the plastic and swallow it, things get to a pathologic level.
+To be clear, it is perfectly normal for a cat to have a close relationship with its bag, lick it, stretch it, play with it, or cuddle it, but it is most certainly not normal for a cat to eat a bag.
+Suppose the bag tastes like fish or meat.
+In that case, some nibbling might be expected.
+Still, when cats bite into the plastic and swallow it, things get to a pathologic level.

-This is called pica syndrome and it is manifested by cats eating things they would never normally eat like plastic, small rocks, grass, yarn, wool, clothing or other non-food items.
-If you notice this, then it is very important to take your cat to the vet.
-Pica is a clear signal that your cat’s metabolism is not wired correctly.
+This is called pica syndrome, manifested by cats eating things they would never normally eat, like plastic, small rocks, grass, yarn, wool, clothing, or other non-food items.
+If you notice this, taking your cat to the vet is very important.
+Pica clearly signals that your cat’s metabolism is not wired correctly.

-Moreover, it can signal an underlying disease, which can be anything from anemia to FIV, hyperthyroidism, feline leukemia, diabetes or other serious conditions.
-Your vet will give your cat a complete examination to determine why the pica syndrome is there.
-You will most likely have to change your cat’s diet to provide it with the nutrients it needs, but there may be other treatments it needs.
+Moreover, it can signal an underlying disease, which can be anything from anemia to FIV, hyperthyroidism, feline leukemia, diabetes, or other severe conditions.
+Your vet will thoroughly examine your cat to determine why pica syndrome exists.
+You will likely have to change your cat’s diet to provide the necessary nutrients, but other treatments may exist.

-Until the pica is cured, you should be extremely careful what your cat eats.
-If it is in the habit of eating plastic bags, then do your best to remove all bags in its way.
+Until the Pica is cured, you should be extremely careful what your cat eats.
+If it is in the habit of eating plastic bags, then do your best to remove all bags in their way.
 Eating plastic bags can be extremely dangerous because the cat may be unable to eliminate it.
-The bag might get stuck along the digestive tract because it is too large to pass through tighter areas and it might cause a blockage.
+The bag might get stuck along the digestive tract because it is too large to pass through tighter areas, and it might cause a blockage.

-In this case, your cat will be unable to defecate, which is extremely dangerous.
-This is a medical emergency and if you think that this is the case for your cat, contact your veterinarian immediately because the blockage must be fixed surgically.
+In this case, your cat cannot defecate, which is extremely dangerous.
+This is a medical emergency, and if you think this is the case for your cat, contact your veterinarian immediately because the blockage must be surgically fixed.

-If you struggle to keep your cat away from plastic bags – say you use plastic liners in a garbage can or a litter tray – they the best alternative is to make sure your cat is getting enough stimulation through other toys and chewable items to make them less interested in plastics.
+If you struggle to keep your cat away from plastic bags – say you use plastic liners in a garbage can or a litter tray – the best alternative is to ensure your cat gets enough stimulation through other toys and chewable items to make them less interested in plastics.

-Make sure your kitty is happy with their toys and enjoys playing with them, and consider some treat-based toys that your cat has to work to open as a way of keeping them engaged and offering a tasty snack too.
+Make sure your kitty is happy with their toys and enjoys playing with them, and consider some treat-based toys that your cat has to work to open to keep them engaged and offer a tasty snack too.

-If you’re providing enough stimulation, including playing with your cat yourself and making sure they’ve got treats and toys when you aren’t at home, then make sure their plastic pursuit isn’t becoming an obsession.
-If it is, it’s worth making sure they get checked out by your veterinarian.
+If you provide enough stimulation, including playing with your cat and ensuring they have treats and toys when you aren’t at home, ensure their plastic pursuit isn’t becoming an obsession.
+If it is, it’s worth ensuring they get checked out by your veterinarian.

 FAQs